 The IONIQ Hybrid outperforms all other hybrid electric competitors in this segment while still providing a fun, responsive drive, an attractive design and comprehensive state of the art convenience features.

 Six-speed dual-clutch transmission

 The IONIQ Hybrid and Plug-in hybrid both feature a six-speed dual-clutch transmission (6DCT), which boasts best-in-class transfer efficiency through the use of low-friction bearings and low-viscosity transmission oil.

-Enhancing further the car’s fuel efficiency and dynamic driving characteristics, the driver can also select SPORT or ECO modes.
-The SPORT function holds lower gears longer and combines power from the engine and electric motor to reward the driver with maximized performance.
-In ECO mode, the 6DCT optimizes the gear selection for fuel economy, shifting up earlier to higher gears to achieve class-leading fuel economy.
+Enhancing further the car's fuel efficiency and dynamic driving characteristics, the driver can also select SPORT or ECO modes.
+The SPORT function holds lower gears longer and combines power from the engine and electric motor to reward the driver with maximised performance.
+In ECO mode, the 6DCT optimises the gear selection for fuel economy, shifting up earlier to higher gears to achieve class-leading fuel economy.

 Compact and powerful electric motor

-The 1.6 GDI engine is accompanied by a 32kW (43.5PS) electric motor, which also adds another 17.3kg.m (170Nm) to the system at maximum output.
-It enables the IONIQ Hybrid to operate in pure electric mode at speeds up to 120kph, maximizing efficiency and minimizing CO2 emissions.
+The 1.6 GDI engine is accompanied by a 32kW electric motor, which also adds another 170Nm to the system at maximum output.
+It enables the IONIQ Hybrid to operate in pure electric mode at speeds up to 120kph, maximising efficiency and minimizing CO2 emissions.

 Lithium-Ion polymer battery